salilab/saliweb/doc/modules/frontend.rst

       :meth:`~saliwebfrontend.display_index_page` calls
       :meth:`~saliwebfrontend.get_index_page`.
       Each method also calls :meth:`~saliwebfrontend.check_page_access` to
-      check whether access to the page is permitted.
+      check whether access to the page is permitted, and :meth:`~saliwebfrontend.get_page_is_responsive` to determine whether
+      the page is responsive (resizeable).

    .. method:: get_index_page()